OptimalOlive/ConnectFourApp/README.md

 simple pygame app for connect four project

-play against a connect four AI trained using ML
+play against a connect four AI trained using ML (Tensorflow)

 note: this is just the app files (as opposed to files/code used for training the agent)